WordPress/gutenberg/docs/reference-guides/block-api/block-metadata.md

 { "style": "file:./build/style.css" }
 ```

-Block type frontend style definition.
+Block type frontend and editor style definition.
 It will be enqueued both in the editor and when viewing the content on the front of the site.

+_Note: An option to pass also an array of styles exists since WordPress `5.9.0`._

 ## Assets